 The ceremony has never been cancelled and only delayed once when during WWII a bomb knocked a couple of warders off their feet.

 Between 40-50 visitors are admitted, under escort, to watch the Ceremony of the Keys each night at 21:30 precisely.

 Tickets for the Ceremony of the Keys can only be booked through the Historic Royal Palaces website.

-Bookings can only be made online, but book early as the Ceremony of the Keys is very popular.
+Tickets can only be booked online and a nominal fee of £5.00 per ticket is charged, but book early as the Ceremony of the Keys is very popular.

 It is illegal to sell or purchase tickets for the Ceremony of the Keys via third parties and Historic Royal Palaces reserve the right to refuse permission, if a valid form of ID is not presented on the evening.

 The maximum number of tickets that are available to any one applicant is currently 6 tickets .

 To check availability and book Ceremony of the Keys tickets go to Historic Royal Palaces website.

 Address: The Tower of London London, England EC3N 4AB

 Tube station closest to the Tower of London: - Tower Hill - District or Circle lines